 What’s the point of a luxury yacht?
-You might think that it’s for travelling to exotic locations in grand style and enjoying all the excitement and gratuitous pleasure that money can buy.
+You might think that it’s for traveling to exotic locations in grand style and enjoying all the excitement and gratuitous pleasure that money can buy.
 Nope.
 A six-year study by a British academic has found that the super rich mostly just moor their yachts in the sort of places like Cannes or Monaco where they are conspicuously available to be ogled and envied.
 Apparently the main motivation for making these super-yachts ever bigger and more ostentatious is not for the sake of luxury or convenience out on the high seas, but simply to compete with the yacht in the next berth in Saint-Tropez.

 I recently had a reunion with some of my old school friends in London.
 Now that we’re all in our early forties, we’ve had plenty of time to develop our lives, our careers and our investment portfolios.
 This is something that my friends have done with relish.
 They’re all very successful in their respective fields: a computer programmer, a vascular surgeon and a something to do with logistics.
 They have all been sensible with their money and all own lovely homes and flash cars, and undoubtedly have sensible retirement plans.
 Maybe I missed the starting gun, but I’m still just an English teacher living in a small rented flat full of cheap furniture, and I don’t really have any assets at all.